 Ben got some great shots of tadelakt on the Moroccan streets, in bed and breakfasts, and in a restored historic lobby of a public garden.
 Its use is very prevalent throughout the country, in mostly decorative forms.
 Ben got to see a tadelakt roof, and drain spouts that directed water into a pool.
 Click through the gallery below to see the natural and beautiful Moroccan aesthetic of tadelakt in the home country.

 After his trip, we are all feeling inspired and energized for a big tadelakt bathroom project we are currently tackling in the Park Hill neighborhood of Denver.
-Stay tuned for those photos soon!
+Check out that completed project here.